mohammad-aloufi/audible-credit-spending/README.md

 If hours is 11 and minutes is 30, in the new duration column that would be 11.5.

+When we explored the prices, we foundout that the cheapest book costed $2.76, while the most expensive book costed $46.99.
+Meanwhile, the average book costed just about $2.66.

+We also explored the book duration, we foundout that the shortest book was around 1 hour and a half in length, while the longest book was around 55 hours.
+Meanwhile, the average book was around 18 hours and 15 minutes in length.

+# Data Visualization

 One of the things I explored is the credit spending habits, lets take a look

 ![image](https://github.com/mohammad-aloufi/audible-credit-spending/blob/master/image.png?raw=true)